 For extra reassurance, use an inflatable snorkel vest.

 Sunblock is a must.
 The Maldives lies on the Equator, meaning sun rays are strong, and when we say strong, we mean crazy strong!
 Be sure you apply sufficient sun protection and one with a SPF no lower than 30 to all exposed areas of your skin.
 For even better protection, we recommend you wear a UV-resistant rash vest too.
 Before you head out and after you’ve exited the water, be sure to drink a lot of water to rehydrate.

 Familiarise yourself with the area.
 Location is everything!
 While all areas around Maldivian islands appear fabulous for snorkelling at first sight, this may not always be the case.
 Due to the aforementioned currents as well as your experience and comfort in the water, it’s essential that you talk to the team about where the best places are and how to get there and back.
 Picturesque lagoons vye for our attention, but it’s important that also there you know what you and your snorkelling buddy are doing, so it’s best to seek advice and/or take an introductory course to ensure you get the most from your experience.

 There are epic, environmentally friendly underwater encounters to be had at Innahura Maldives Resort, all there to help you add coral reefs – the main Maldives’ highlight – to your adventures mix.
 The resort’s team will be happy to assist you with the equipment and teach you the basics.
 Once you’re comfortable and have explored the lagoon, it’s time to head to Innahura’s house reef where the real reef action awaits, just 10 minutes away from the resort.
-The good news: complimentary guided snorkel tours are offered by Prodivers!
+The good news: complimentary boat trips to the house reef are offered by Prodivers!